rzepinskip/hagit/README.md

 $ ./hagit <command> [arguments]
 ```

-If developing, use:
+During development use:
 ```bash
 $ stack exec hagit <command> [arguments]
 ```

 Valid commands are:

-- `init`: initializes the project directory, which is needed to be able to run other `hagit` commands on it.
+- `init`: initializes the project directory required to run other `hagit` commands on it.
-- `commit`: stores all of the project's files in a commit, identified by a unique hash and a message, which must be passed as an additional argument.
+- `commit`: stores all of the project's files in a commit, identified by a unique hash and a message.
-- `checkout`: restores the project directory to the state it was on a given commit.
-A valid commit hash must be specified as an additional argument.
+- `checkout`: restores the project directory to the state of the given commit or branch.
+If supplied with nonexistent branch name - creates new branch.
+Potentially merges files content.
-- `log`: lists all commits in chronological order, showing hash, date and message for each one of them.
+- `log`: lists all commits in chronological order with hash, parent's hash, date and message.
-- `add`: adds specified files or directory to staging area
+- `add`: adds specified files or directory to staging area.
-- `remove`: removes specified files or directory from staging area
+- `remove`: removes specified files or directory from staging area.
-- `branch`: lists branches
+- `branch`: lists branches.
-- `diff`: diffs files with versions in staging area; output like UNIX diff
+- `diff`: diffs files with versions in staging area; output like UNIX diff.
 - `status`: prints the current commit hash, and lists any new, deleted or modified in working tree, staging area and last commit.
-- `help`: displays help on how to operate `hagit`.
+- `help`: displays help.

 ## Used libraries